sebdart/SARS-CoV-2/DOD_Bioinformatic-Protocol&Clades.md

 $ treetime --tree results/all/tree_raw.nwk --aln results/all/subsampled_alignment.fasta --dates data/metadata.tsv --reroot seq1 seq2 --keep-polytomies False --coalescent const --confidence True --covariation False --clock-filter 4 --branch-length-mode auto
 ```

-Rooting with respect to the following two sequences:
+Rooting of SARS-CoV-2 with respect to the following two sequences:
 In GISAID: --reroot Wuhan/Hu-1/2019 Wuhan/WH01/2019  #GISAID Accession Numbers: EPI_ISL_402125 & EPI_ISL_406798
 In GenBank: --reroot China/MN908947 China/LR757998   #GenBank Accession Numbers: MN908947 & LR757998

-Note that TreeTime, by default, saves the dated Tree in NEWICK format in a specified *--outdir*, however this step is overridden by augur pipeline, which saves the output as *tree.nwk*.
+Note that TreeTime, by default, saves the dated Tree in NEWICK format in a specified *--outdir*, however this step is overridden by augur pipeline, which saves the output as *tree.nwk* under the *results/all/* directory.

+A complete list of all available TreeTime commands are [available online](https://treetime.readthedocs.io/en/latest/commands.html).

-TreeTime is a powerful tool for refining a given Tree; however, it is not parallelized and is not adequate for very large simulations (ie., > 20,000 data points).
-Hence, we will eventually replace TreeTime by another Tree dating algorithm: [LSD: Least-Squares methods to estimate rates and Dates from serial phylogenies](https://github.com/tothuhien/lsd2), available in [iqtree](http://www.iqtree.org/doc/Dating) itself and also in [R language](https://github.com/tothuhien/Rlsd2).
+TreeTime is a powerful tool for refining a given phylogenetic Tree; however, it is not parallelized and is not adequate for very large simulations (ie., > 15,000, 20,000 data points).
+Hence, we are planing to eventually replace TreeTime by another Tree dating algorithm: [LSD: Least-Squares methods to estimate rates and Dates from serial phylogenies](https://github.com/tothuhien/lsd2), available in [iqtree](http://www.iqtree.org/doc/Dating) itself and also in [R language](https://github.com/tothuhien/Rlsd2).

 ## DOD SARS-CoV-2 Clade System
 ### Why